captainrobbo/wikijstest/manuals/cms/events.md

 The events tab is, as you would expect, the place to create all the events that your competition is going to host.
 # 1.1 Entering Events
 The entry method is set up as a simple grid table meaning you can create a spreadsheet and simply copy and paste it in.
+Simply head to the Events tab and either paste in your events or type them in.

 *Events Table*
 ![Event Tab](/uploads/events/event-tab.png "Event Tab")